theffapanda/MCC-Troubleshooting/README.md

 This worked once for me, need more testing.

+Edit: Run a command prompt as Admin.
+Put in the command "taskkill /F /IM steam.exe /T" without the quotes.
+Test.

 <h1>Added November 3rd 2025 - Login Issues</h1>

 If you are getting the gray box popup when trying to login to MCC right now follow these steps.